Business rates are payable on both occupied and unoccupied assessments. However, there are a number of reliefs and exemptions which may apply.

 Business rate exemptions

 Charitable relief can be granted to registered charities carrying out charitable activities.
-The level of relief is a mandatory 80%.
+The level of relief is set by the Government at a mandatory 80%.
 The council has the discretion to decide whether non-profit making organisations should be treated as if they are registered charities.
 If an organisation is granted charitable relief by the council then it is entitled to 80% mandatory relief.
 The council also has the discretion to award an additional 20% 'top-up' relief to non-profit making organisations.

 Changes to Business Rates Discretionary Rate Relief

-To be able to deal with the change in funding the Council is currently undertaking a financial review and assessment of all of the Discretionary Rate Relief funding for non-profit making organisations to create a new Discretionary Rate Relief scheme that is cost effective; the new scheme regarding non profit making organisations was adopted by the Cabinet on 26 June 2013.
+To be able to deal with the change in funding the council undertook a financial review and assessment of all of the Discretionary Rate Relief funding for non-profit making organisations to create a new Discretionary Rate Relief scheme that is cost effective.
+The new scheme regarding non-profit making organisations was adopted by the Cabinet on 26 June 2013.

-The scheme will affect all new applications for Discretionary Rate Relief from 1 April 2013 onwards and we will review all existing awards.
-Any changes to the existing awards will take effect from 1 April 2015.
+The scheme affects all new applications for Discretionary Rate Relief from 1 April 2013 onwards.

-Elected Members will only consider requests for additional reliefs in exceptional cases on their merits, balancing the additional cost against the benefits to the achievement of the Councils objectives.
+Elected Members will only consider requests for additional reliefs in exceptional cases, where the organisation has no recourse to other funds, balancing the additional cost against the benefits to the achievement of the councils objectives.
 Any approvals will be on a time limited basis.

-If you are a Registered Charity or a Charity that is exempt from registration you can apply for relief using the downloadable form (pdf, 1.63KB) for this relief.
+If you are a Registered Charity or a Charity that is exempt from registration you can apply for relief using our online form.

 In order to apply for this relief you will need to provide a copy of the registration certificate supplied by the Inland Revenue.

 The rural areas which can apply for this relief are highlighted in our current rural settlements list.
-The list, which will remain in place for the year commencing April 2010 contains the following settlements
+The list, which will remain in place for the year commencing April 2017 contains the following settlements:

 - Post Office - where it is the only Post Office in the settlement and has a rateable value of less than £8,500